Cheapest Countries to Live in Around the World

-Bulgarian healthcare is universal and state funded through the National Health Insurance Fund (NHIF), making it affordable and accessible to all.
-The quality of the country’s public healthcare services are generally good, however, the country has faced many issues with a lack of funding which has led to a lack of resources for treatment and closure of some health institutions.
+Bulgarian healthcare is universal and state-funded through the National Health Insurance Fund (NHIF), making it affordable and accessible to all.
+The quality of the country’s public healthcare services is generally good, however, the country has faced many issues with a lack of funding which has led to a lack of resources for treatment and closure of some health institutions.
 There are, however, plenty of private healthcare services available throughout the country where you’ll find the quality of care much higher.

 To access the country’s medical services, you’ll need a Bulgarian National Health Insurance Card which you’ll have to present every time you see a doctor or dentist.
 To obtain one of these, you’ll need to be registered with the NHIF.
 Once you’re registered, you then pay the same patient contributions as a permanent resident of Bulgaria.

 Life in Mexico is Affordable

 While Mexico’s cost of living is slightly higher than it is in Bulgaria, it is much more affordable to live in Mexico than other countries like the UK and the US.
 Other than a low cost of living, Mexico is home to friendly and welcoming locals, which explains why the country is rated so highly for integration and social life in HSBC’s Expat Explorer Survey.